Green Smoothie Gourmet

 a cup of ginger tea with lemon slices and ginger slices

-With just three simple ingredients, this fresh lemon ginger tea can be made in no time.
+With just three simple ingredients, this fresh ginger tea can be made in no time.
 It's a triple threat, acting as an immunity booster, detoxifier, and relaxant with its sweet, spicy, and invigorating taste.
 Like my Magnolia tea smoothie, this ginger tea is floral and heady.
+Unlike my ginger shots and ginger juice, this tea can be consumed hot or cold and is a wonderfully soothing bedtime drink.

 Jump to: